SoulFireMage/Katiya_Starship/content/mathsummaries/Optimization_ Leverage Map.md

 **1. Weierstrass Extreme Value Theorem**
 > *A continuous function on a compact set attains its minimum and maximum.*

-**Why it matters:** Guarantees existence.
+**Importance:** Guarantees existence.
 Continuous + compact = solution exists.
 This is why we often add constraints (bounded domain) or coercivity (f(x) → ∞ as ‖x‖ → ∞).

 **2. First-Order Optimality (Fermat)**
 > *If x* is a local minimum of differentiable f and x* is interior, then ∇f(x*) = 0.*

-**Why it matters:** The foundational necessary condition.
+**Importance:** The foundational necessary condition.
 Critical points are candidates for optima.
 For convex f, this is also sufficient.

 **3. Second-Order Conditions**
 > **Necessary:** At local minimum, ∇f(x*) = 0 and ∇²f(x*) ≥ 0 (PSD).
 > **Sufficient:** ∇f(x*) = 0 and ∇²f(x*) > 0 (PD) implies local minimum.

-**Why it matters:** The Hessian determines local geometry.
+**Importance:** The Hessian determines local geometry.
 Positive definite = bowl-shaped = minimum.
 Indefinite = saddle point.

 **4. KKT Conditions (Karush-Kuhn-Tucker)**
 > *For min f(x) s.t. g_i(x) ≤ 0, h_j(x) = 0, under constraint qualification:*